Optimizing indexing of large document collections

 Other Software

-• Disable on-access virus scanning of the folder containing the index.
+• Consider disabling on-access virus scanning of the folder containing the index.

 • If possible, avoid indexing with IFilters, as some can result in speed and stability problems.

-Disable virus scanning of the folder containing the index.
-To prevent on-access scans by antivirus software from affecting indexing performance, configure your antivirus software not to scan files in the folder containing your index.
+Consider disabling virus scanning of the folder containing the index.
+On-access virus scans are generally smart enough not to impair indexing performance, but this will depend on the specific product, so in some cases it may be beneficial to configure your antivirus software not to scan files in the folder containing your index.
 On-access scans of document folders will have a much more minor effect on indexing performance, and provide an important security benefit, so we do not recommend disabling on-access scans of document folders.

 Avoid IFilters, if possible.
 While dtSearch supports using IFilters, they may be slower and less stable than dtSearch’s built-in file parsers.
 We recommend that you do not use IFilters for large indexing jobs unless for some reason a particular IFilter is absolutely necessary.